friendtech33-DAO/ft33-docs/docs/security/01_roles.md

 ![](/gitbook/assets/security-diagrams/olympus-heart.svg)

 ## Operator.sol
-Policy that performs market operations to enforce OlympusDAO's OHM price range guidance policies against a specific reserve asset.
+Policy that performs market operations to enforce OlympusDAO's FTW price range guidance policies against a specific reserve asset.
 These market operations are only performed under certain conditions and up to a specific capacity before the market must stabilize to regenerate more capacity.

 **Dependencies**
 - `ROLES` module